GST/HST Information for Charities

 Are you a builder for GST/HST purposes?

-For GST/HST purposes, the term builder has a very specific meaning that may not include a person who physically constructs housing unless that person has an interest (ownership or leasehold) in the property at the time of construction.
+For GST/HST purposes, the term builder has a very specific meaning that is not limited to only a person who physically constructs housing.
+A builder may be a person who has an interest (ownership or leasehold) in the property at the time of construction.
 It may also include a person who purchases new housing that is fully constructed.

 It is important to determine whether you are a builder of housing for GST/HST purposes as there are many special rules that apply to builders of housing (including builders of subsidized housing).